neerajajaja/moodle-to-azure-aks/README.md

 ### 0. Enable Maintenance mode
 Set your moodle site in maintenance mode to ensure that data is preserved during the migration.
 An administrator can put the moodle site into maintenance mode through *Administration > Site administration > Server > Maintenance mode*.
-Refer [this](https://docs.moodle.org/311/en/Maintenance_mode)
+Refer this [link](https://docs.moodle.org/311/en/Maintenance_mode)

 ### 1. Commands required